How to Effectively Memorize Words in a Foreign Language: 5 Foolproof Techniques

 To find relevant flashcards, just type your target language in the search bar on top of the homepage.
 Best of all, you can take your cards anywhere since Quizlet also has mobile apps.

-- The app and website StudyBlue functions in a similar way, with more than 400 million flashcards and study tools already uploaded.
+- The app and website Chegg functions in a similar way, with more than 400 million flashcards and study tools already uploaded.
 Theses range from high school to college to the professional level.
 And if you can’t find exactly what you’re looking for, you can create your own cards, for free!

-4. Learn in Authentic Contexts with FluentU
+4. Learn from Authentic Contexts

 Probably the latter, right?
 It just makes sense that when we’re engaged with words and hearing them in authentic contexts, they’ll stick in our brains better.
-And that’s what FluentU is all about.

 5. Use Your Words!